Chris Eubank Jr on Liam Smith, adrenalin, and how to be ‘box office’

 “There’s so many huge fights left for me to have,” he says.
 “There’s so much left for me to achieve.
 We have to see if I can do the things I say I can do.
 First and foremost, I have to beat Liam Smith; it’s not a great legacy if I finish my career with two losses to Liam on my record.
 That would for sure damage any type of ‘great’ legacy.
 Knowing that, it’s hugely important that I avenge this loss.
 I can explain a freak accident – it happens; I can get away with one loss to Liam, I can’t get away with two.”

-However Eubank Jr’s in-ring endeavours are ultimately judged, one thing seems certain: His personality and words outside the ring will see him remembered as one of the most divisive boxers of his generation.
+However Eubank Jr’s in-ring endeavours are ultimately judged, one thing seems certain: his personality and words outside the ring will see him remembered as one of the most divisive boxers of his generation.

 “It’s part of selling a fight, it’s part of beating your opponent,” Eubank Jr says.
 “You’ve got to win every fight – verbal, mental, physical.
 I’ve become very good at that over the years.
 I understand it’s part of the sport if you want to be ‘box office’.
-The guys that don’t talk, don’t have an opinion, or aren’t able to express themselves to the fans and to their opponents, they don’t get airtime or headlines.
+The guys that don’t talk, don’t have an opinion or aren’t able to express themselves to the fans and to their opponents, they don’t get airtime or headlines.
 You need those things to make money, I’ve learnt that from the very beginning, watching my old man.

 “As I got older, my old man took more and more steps back, and I was able to come forward and be my own personality.
 Now we’re at a stage where I’m comfortable in every situation.
 I can read the room very well, I can read my opponents well.”